Patchwork Conditions for Holographic Nonlinear Responses: A Computational Method for Electric Conductivity and Friction Coefficient: Nonlinear friction coefficient

 In this case, we need to solve both of the above equations to obtain $u_*$ and $\xi'(u_*)$.
 The suitable solution is

 Evaluating (\ref{eq:pi_truncated}) at $u=u_*$ with these results, we obtain

 The result agrees with (\ref{eq:pixi}) to the order of $v^3$.

 We expect that the patchwork condition (\ref{eq:patchwork-pi-1}) and (\ref{eq:patchwork-pi-2}) realize a regular configuration.
-The left panel of figure \ref{fig:patchwork_NG-action} for the NG model and the top panel of figure \ref{fig:patchwork_dx4-model} for the $(\partial x)^4$-truncated model show profiles of $\xi'(u)$ for several values of $\Delta \tilde{\pi}_{\xi}\equiv u_h^2(\pi_{\xi} - \pi_{\text{phys}})$, where $\pi_{\text{phys}}$ is $\pi_{\xi}$ that satisfies the patchwork condition. $\pi_{\text{phys}}$ is explicitly given by (\ref{eq:pixi}) and (\ref{eq:pixi_truncated}) for the NG model and the $(\partial x)^4$-truncated model, respectively.
+Figure \ref{fig:patchwork_NG-action}(a) for the NG model and Fig.~\ref{fig:patchwork_dx4-model}(a) for the $(\partial x)^4$-truncated model show profiles of $\xi'(u)$ for several values of $\Delta \tilde{\pi}_{\xi}\equiv u_h^2(\pi_{\xi} - \pi_{\text{phys}})$, where $\pi_{\text{phys}}$ is $\pi_{\xi}$ that satisfies the patchwork condition. $\pi_{\text{phys}}$ is explicitly given by (\ref{eq:pixi}) and (\ref{eq:pixi_truncated}) for the NG model and the $(\partial x)^4$-truncated model, respectively.
 The cyan curves that realize the patchwork phenomenon corresponds to the solutions with $\Delta \tilde{\pi}_{\xi}=0$. $\xi'(u)$, which is not a gauge-invariant scalar quantity, is divergent at $u=u_h$ because of the artifact of the coordinate singularity of the Schwarzschild-AdS$_5$ geometry.